 This mousetrap has an even more sensitive trigger than our top pick, requiring only .03 pounds or 13.6 grams of force to spring it.
 It also benefits from an updated “claw” shaped catch.
 It features a strong stainless steel spring and a plastic base.
 It also has a detachable bait cup that you can fill separately with something like peanut butter or jam and then place in the trap.

 Due to the design of the bait and spring mechanism it is a little more sensitive to placement than the Authenzo, our top pick, and a little less forceful, but it kills mice just as quickly thanks to the sharper edges of its claw design.
 Comes with 6 traps in a pack.
+With the mice taken care of, you can go ride the best riding lawn mower and get work done.

 #3 Catcha 2 Piece Smart Humane Trap – Best HumaneWHY WE LIKE IT: This traps spring loaded design is effective and humane, trapping mice and rats without injury.
 This reliable and no-kill solution is ideal for anyone looking to remove small rodents from indoor areas without killing them.